Implementing Indexes for Performance

 Creating Indexes

-Now queries that fetch a student's schedule avoid scanning the entire enrollment table:
+Now queries that fetch an order's items avoid scanning the entire order_item table:

 Composite Index